aetheric-oss/svc-pricing/docs/conops.md

 The system should accept key inputs like distance, weight, etc. to compute the pricing of a given trip.

-The system should accept requests and return responses through gRPC.
+The system should accept requests and return responses.

 *Note, the following goals have not been achieved by the current implementation of the pricing system.*